The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-There are four main options to fund home improvements:
+There are four main options to fund home improvements, each with its own set of benefits and drawbacks.

 Do your research to determine which option best suits your needs and fits your budget.
 Since every home improvement project is different, you will need to make the decision based on how much you have to spend and how flexible your costs are.